 Choose a job with great potential and that will be enjoyable for you to work in.
 Remember that dissatisfaction with jobs is the top stressor for working adults.

 It can take many months or even years to successfully switch careers.
 This is because you may need to gain a new degree or specialized training.
 You may also need to build up experience with a lower-paying job before you can earn a higher income level in a more demanding position in your new field.

 Understand how long the financial transition will take, and ensure that you have enough money available to get you through this period of time.
 Remember that you may also have to pay for training or classes while living on a reduced income.

 If necessary, scale back your spending and lifestyle to compensate for the income reduction.

 If you are making a hard switch to a completely different field, you understandably need to gain new experiences and skills.

-From marketing specialist to accountant and mover, every job has its own skill requirements.
-You may need to take professional training courses, earn certifications and more.
+From a marketing specialist to accountant and mover, every job has its own skill requirements.
+You may need to take professional training courses, earn certifications, and more.